 There were still some Mao statues

-Fortunately for me, Dr. Kieh, chair of the (nonexistent) International Studies Department (nonexistent because it was cobbled together with faculty who had appointments in other departments, but taught an International Studies class) offered me the opportunity to develop a course on Trade and Diplomacy on the China Coast for International Studies credit.
-That was my 1994 segue into teaching a travel course for over 15 years at IWU.
+Fortunately for me, Dr. Kieh, chair of the (nonexistent) International Studies Department (nonexistent because it was cobbled together with faculty who had appointments in other departments, but taught an International Studies class), offered me the opportunity to develop a course on Trade and Diplomacy on the China Coast for International Studies credit.
+That was my 1994 segue into teaching a travel course for almost 20 years at IWU.
 It started in China, but gradually expanded to East and Southeast Asia, to Europe, and in 2001, a trip around the world.
 Most were in business.

 The second memory was finding a shop that could make the impressive scrolls that hung on so many public meeting sights in China.
 I commissioned one that celebrated the last January Term and the Weidade Jiaoshou and his xiansheng who were on it.
 The banner used to hang in my office, and is now safely secured in my apartment.